 Onto to 2001.
 14 voting points (compared to Michael Owen’s victorious tally of 176) meant Henry just about made the top ten after another 17-goal league season.
 No complaints here as he continued his metamorphic process.

 2002 is where things start to get interesting.
 Henry won the first Golden Boot of his career as his 24 goals inspired Arsenal to the title, an achievement bolstered soon after with victory in the FA Cup final.
 This was the first season in which the Frenchman’s numbers, as well as his style, were unparalleled in England’s top flight.

 However, his Ballon d’Or bid was hindered by France’s dismal defence of the World Cup.
 Henry and co were eliminated at the group stage without scoring a goal.
 Couple this with Arsenal’s failure to progress to the knockout rounds of the Champions League and it’s clear why Henry was forced to settle for sixth in the voting.

 Though the Ballon d’Or is meant to recognise individual brilliance, team achievements are inevitably a factor and nothing warps voters’ opinions like major international tournaments; which is the primary reason Ronaldo was named as the world’s best, having fired Brazil to World Cup glory.
 Make no mistake, the iconic No9 was a worthy winner.

 Those who believe too much weighting is given to team achievements over individual performances may conclude Henry deserved more than sixth, but few would go as far as to say he should have won it.
 And besides, if you don’t win it, there’s not much difference between the subsequent placings, not to those with champion mentalities.

 As a non-tournament year, 2003 represented an excellent chance for Henry to win the Ballon d’Or through his consistent brilliance at club level.
 From a personal perspective, he delivered.
-Not only did he match his previous season’s tally of 24 league goals, he proved himself to be an unmatched provider, finishing the campaign with 20 assists, a Premier League record that still stand today (jointly held by Kevin De Bruyne).
+Not only did he match his previous season’s tally of 24 league goals, he proved himself to be an unmatched provider, finishing the campaign with 20 assists, a Premier League record that still stands today (jointly held by Kevin De Bruyne).